jrhillae/AlienCSI_VM_JH/blogpost.md

   distinct()
  ```

 Which species occur in this network?
+Export these within the file all_species_network.csv.
 ```r
 all_species <- sort(
             unique(